Calibrating your kiln

 • Loading will affect the speed of firing - an empty kiln will fire differently than a full one.
 Although the control does compensate for this, the compensation is not totally perfect.

-• Fire the kiln with witness cones.
-Use the most typical or critical cone you fire to.
-Typically, the most important cone you will fire to is your glaze temperature.
-Generally, bisque temperatures are less critical.
+When firing the kiln, use witness cones and select the most typical or critical cone you use, typically your glaze temperature, as bisque temperatures are generally less critical.

-• Adding a thermocouple offset lowers the temperature in the kiln (relative to the temperature reading on the control) For instance, let's say the control reads 2000°F, and you add 10°F of thermocouple offset.
-Now, the control thinks there is 10°F more in the kiln, and, for a setpoint of 2000°F, it will control to 1990°F in the kiln.
+• Positive Thermocouple Offset: This lowers the temperature in the kiln relative to the temperature reading on the control.
+For example, if the control reads 2000°F and you add 10°F of thermocouple offset, the control thinks there is 10°F more in the kiln.
+Consequently, for a setpoint of 2000°F, the kiln will actually control to 1990°F.

-• Subtracting thermocouple offset raises the temperature in the kiln.
-For instance, let's say the control reads 2000°F and you subtract 10°F of thermocouple offset.
-Now the control thinks there is 10°F less in the kiln, and, for a setpoint of 2000°F, it will control to 2010°F in the kiln.
+• Negative Thermocouple Offset: This raises the temperature in the kiln.
+For instance, if the control reads 2000°F and you subtract 10°F of thermocouple offset, the control thinks there is 10°F less in the kiln.
+Thus, for a setpoint of 2000°F, the kiln will control to 2010°F.

-• All temperature readings in your control are determined by the thermocouple signal.
-Thermocouple readings can be inaccurate from thermocouple drift or electrical noise. ( Inductive Current) The only absolute that you can have good confidence in is a witness cone.
-When we change the thermocouple offset, we are not changing the setpoint of the control, only the temperature interpretation with the thermocouple offset.
+Thermocouple offset adjustments are available on Easy-Fire and custom programs with Dyna-Trol, One-Touch, and Genesis controls.
+All temperature readings in your control are determined by the thermocouple signal.
+Thermocouple readings can be inaccurate due to thermocouple drift or electrical noise (such as inductive current).
+The most reliable measure you can trust is a witness cone.
+When you change the thermocouple offset, you are not altering the control's setpoint, only the temperature interpretation via the thermocouple offset.

-• You can think of the control setpoint as the other absolute and the thermocouple signal reading as the variable that gets altered in the thermoset offset process.
+Think of the control setpoint as a constant, and the thermocouple signal reading as the variable adjusted during the offset process:

-• When we add temperature to the thermocouple signal, we make the control believe the kiln is hotter than it actually is, and it will shut off sooner and fire cooler.
+• Adding temperature to the thermocouple signal makes the control believe the kiln is hotter than it actually is, causing it to shut off sooner and fire cooler.

-• When we subtract temperature from the thermocouple signal, we make the control believe the kiln is cooler than it actually is, and it will then shut off later and fire hotter.
+• Subtracting temperature from the thermocouple signal makes the control believe the kiln is cooler than it actually is, causing it to shut off later and fire hotter.

 EXAMPLE AND PROCESS